net-rw/nf-tinyacl/README.md

 # NF-TinyACL
 NTL, which stands for NF-TinyACL is a netfilter based ACL kernel module for studying.
-With this kernel module, administrator can control incoming packets which their eth source address are the same as specific mac address in **Deny List** at bridge pre routing time.
+With this module, administrators can control incoming packets which their eth source address is matched to an entry in **Deny List** at bridge pre routing time.
+Packets income from device driver to bridge layer and walk through a bunch of hook points.
+Ever since the module is registered on the system, at the point of a packet through nf-tinyacl consider it should be dropped or passed to next stage.

 *The purpose of this module is studying for kernel network subsystem.
 No warranty on any risky situation and you have to verify all together before put in release.
 I have no responsibility for that case at all.*